weijingwang/pokemon_bobbyore_edition/README.md

 # pokemon_bobbyore_edition
-fun fun for macs only
+fun fun for linux only